Kepler-1625b

-Kepler-1625b is a super-Jupiter exoplanet orbiting the Sun-like star Kepler-1625 about 2,500 pc away.
-The large gas giant is approximately the same radius as Jupiter and orbits its star every 287.4 days.
-In 2017, hints of a Neptune-sized exomoon in orbit of the planet was found using photometric observations collected by the Kepler Mission.
+Kepler-1625b is a super-Jupiter exoplanet orbiting the Sun-like star Kepler-1625 about 2,500 pc away in the constellation of Cygnus.
+The large gas giant is approximately the same radius as Jupiter, and orbits its star every 287.4 days.
+In 2017, hints of a Neptune-sized exomoon in orbit of the planet were found using photometric observations collected by the Kepler Mission.
 Further evidence for a Neptunian moon was found the following year using the Hubble Space Telescope, where two independent lines of evidence constrained the mass and radius to be Neptune-like.
 The mass-signature has been independently recovered by two other teams.
 However, the radius-signature was independently recovered by one of the teams but not the other.
-The original discovery team later showed that this latter study appears affected by systematic error sources that may influence their findings.
+The original discovery team later showed that this latter study appears affected by systematic error sources that may have influenced its findings.

 Characteristics

 Mass and radius

 Kepler-1625b is a Jovian-sized gas giant, a type of planet several times greater in radius than Earth and mostly composed of hydrogen and helium.
 It is 11.4 times Earth's radius, approximately equal to that of the planet Jupiter.
 However, it is up to 11.6 times more massive (about 3,700 Earth masses), based on radial velocity observations.
 This puts it just below the deuterium-fusing limit, which is around 13 Jupiter masses.
 Any more massive and Kepler-1625b would be a brown dwarf.
-However, this mass value only corresponds to an 3-sigma upper limit and the mass of the planet remains undetected at this time.
+However, the upper limit of confidence for this mass value is only 3-sigma, and the mass of the planet remains uncertain at this time.